 - Fresh Love Interest-As mentioned the Jane Porter romance was going nowhere.
 This entry features a jaded Valkyrie warrior played by Tessa Thompson.
 More Thor’s equal in fighting and given a real personality right off the back as she stumbles drunkenly from her ship (she’s the one who captures him, leading to his stint as a gladiator).
 Interested to see where the Thor-Valkyrie relationship goes.

 To wrap it up, Thor was a good deal of fun and a step in the right direction for the franchise.
 Marvel has given us two strong offerings this year with this and Spiderman: Homecoming which I give the slight edge.
 My main drawback was the villain, which is a common complaint I feel for the Marvel movies.
 They do not give as much thought to making their villains compelling as they do everything else.
 I like that Hela is stronger than Thor as I’ve stated but besides that, she’s not unique.
 I guess they thought by getting a great actress to play the role, the work was finished.
 Also, I wish there was more done with the gladiator fighting.
 I love the idea of a fight to the death tournaments (Gladiator, Bloodsport, Enter the Dragon, The Quick and the Dead).
 It’s a very entertaining premise.
-All in all, an excellent action-comedy adventure.
+All in all, an entertaining action-comedy adventure.

 -Walter Tyrone Howard-